 - Philosophy with Children CPD-accredited teacher training course

 Dr Federico Luzzi runs the established Philosophy with Children CPD teacher training course for primary and secondary school teachers interested in understanding how discussion of philosophical questions can be usefully integrated in their teaching curriculum.
-This course, which runs biannually, has trained 94 teachers since its launch in Nov 2012.
+This course, which runs biannually, has trained over 100 teachers since its launch in Nov 2012.

 Feedback from teachers who took this course: